Ikuhiko Hata: Nankin Jiken and Nanjing Massacre death toll estimates

-Hata's Nankin jiken has continued to receive plaudits from some scholars.
-In 2000 Marius Jansen endorsed it as "the most reasonable of many Japanese studies" on the massacre and in 2001 prominent Nanjing Massacre scholar Yutaka Yoshida deemed it one of the top five books he recommends that people read on the Nanjing Massacre, despite disagreeing with its death toll estimate.
-In 2003 Joshua Fogel called the book "still an authority in the field", and Ritsumeikan University professor David Askew designated it "the best introductory work on the Nanjing Incident in any language".
-By 1999 the book was in its nineteenth printing.

-In November 1997 at a conference in Princeton University Hata was confronted by Iris Chang, author of the book The Rape of Nanking, who asked him why he doubted the testimony of Japanese POWs who had stated that hundreds of thousands of Chinese were killed in the atrocity.
-When Hata replied that torture and coercion of Japanese POWs made their testimony unreliable Chang walked out and the audience became unruly, shouting Hata down and yelling insults at him.
-The moderator Perry Link barely kept the situation under control.
-In the wake of this incident, similar disruptions by Chinese students who disagreed with his death toll estimate prevented Hata from speaking at a number of universities that he visited.
-Bob Wakabayashi of York University argues that Hata became more strident in his tone following these attacks, once calling it the "Nanking industry" in comparison with Norman Finkelstein's "Holocaust industry".
-In the 1980s Hata had stated that the death toll was 38,000 to 42,000 while holding out the possibility that it might have been as high as 60,000, but when he wrote the second edition of Nankin Jiken in 2007 he indicated that 42,000 massacred was the maximum possible and that the true number might have been lower.
+In November 1997 during a conference at Princeton University, Hata was confronted by Iris Chang, author of the book The Rape of Nanking, who asked Hata why he doubted the testimony of Japanese POWs who had stated that hundreds of thousands of Chinese were killed during the atrocity.
+After Hata replied that torture and coercion of Japanese POWs made their testimony unreliable, Chang walked out.
+The audience became unruly, shouting Hata down and yelling insults, and moderator Perry Link had difficulty keeping the discussion under control.
+In the wake of this incident, similar disruptions by Chinese students disagreeing with his estimate of the death toll prevented Hata from speaking at a number of universities he visited.
+Bob Wakabayashi of York University, argues that Hata became more strident in his tone following these attacks, once calling it the "Nanking industry" in comparison with Norman Finkelstein's "Holocaust industry."

+By 1999, Nankin jiken was in its nineteenth printing, and was continuing to receive plaudits from scholars.
+In 2000 Marius Jansen endorsed it as "the most reasonable of many Japanese studies" on the massacre.
+In 2001, prominent Nanjing Massacre scholar Yutaka Yoshida, despite disagreeing with its death toll estimate, considered Nankin jiken among the top five books he recommends that people read on the Nanjing Massacre.
+In 2003, Joshua Fogel said the book was "still an authority in the field," and Ritsumeikan University professor David Askew designated it "the best introductory work on the Nanjing Incident in any language."

+During the 1980s, Hata stated that the death toll was betweeon 38,000 to 42,000, while holding out the possibility that it might have been as high as 60,000.
+However, when writing the second edition of Nankin jiken in 2007, Hata indicated he now believed that 42,000 deaths during the massacre was the maximum possible, and that the true number may have been lower.